sourcegraph/about/handbook/engineering/web/frontend-platform/index.md

 Every two weeks, we hold a review/retrospective meeting to reflect on the past two weeks.
 We use this meeting to:

 - Review the previous retro’s action items to ensure they get completed
-- We give _Shoutouts!_ to teammates to show appreciation for something they did that we appreciated.
+- Give _Shoutouts!_ to teammates to show appreciation for something they did that we appreciated
-- Discuss things that went well in the past two weeks and that we should do more of / invest more into it.
+- Discuss things that went well in the past two weeks and that we should do more of / invest more into it
-- We discuss the things that could have gone better and what we can learn from it to improve.
+- Discuss the things that could have gone better and what we can learn from it to improve
-- We talk about processes that we should revisit/refine/propose to improve our efficiency?
+- Talk about processes that we should revisit/refine/propose to improve our efficiency.

 We capture and assign actions to individual teammates.
 Teammates should consider actions coming out of the retrospective as a very high priority.